Luiz-N/Stock_Search/README.md

 ## Changes

-This branch makes a lot of architectural improvements and is a much more robust solution.
-More importantly it follows the instructions of the assignment more closely.
+Several architectural improvements were made resulting in a much more robust solution.

 ### Use Case 1: Symbol Search